-4. Decision Making and Governance Priority: Provide proactive, responsive leadership to advance the Center's mission and sustain its unique character
+4. GOVERNANCE PRIORITY: Provide proactive, responsive-leadership to advance SCCC's mission and sustain its unique character.

 - 4.1.
-Establish board responsibilities, meeting design, committee and task force structure, decision-making and accountability processes to support implementation of the plan - 4.2.
-Engage board members through ongoing education in their roles, governance, Center activities, trends in the field and opportunities to contribute - 4.3.
-Involve staff, supervisors, and counselors in decision-making processes and implementation of the plan - 4.4.
-Recruit and orient qualified new board members with the skills and talents to implement the plan and bring the diverse perspectives of the community served - 4.5.
-Maintain an open, connected, client-centered culture among board, staff and volunteers - 4.6.
-Support, train and strengthen senior staff to prepare for leadership succession
+Establish board responsibilities, meeting design, committee and task force structure, decision-making and accountability processes to support implementation of the plan. - 4.2.
+Educate board members in their roles, Center activities, trends in the field and opportunities to contribute. - 4.3.
+Involve staff, supervisors, and counselors in decision-making processes and implementation of the plan. - 4.4.
+Recruit and orient qualified new board members who possess a variety of skills, talents, affiliations and backgrounds and who will bring diverse perspectives to the implementation of the plan. - 4.5.
+Maintain an open, connected, client-centered culture among board, staff and volunteers. - 4.6.
+Support, train and strengthen senior staff to prepare for leadership succession.

-5. Communications Priority: Use effective messages and modes of communication to educate, inform, and involve internal and external constituents in advancing the mission
+5. COMMUNICATIONS PRIORITY: Use effective messages and modes of communication to educate, inform, and involve internal and external constituents in advancing the mission.

 - 5.1.
-Assess current formal and informal communication methods and tools - 5.2.
-Improve tools for internal communication and education - 5.3.
-Provide ongoing, regular, interactive communications that involve the community in current mission, vision, values, and strategic direction - 5.4.
-Refresh branding through a review of Center name, logo, written and electronic materials.
-Expand and make more effective use of social media - 5.5.
-Increase awareness of SCCC among potential clients, donors and community partners through a Center-wide public relations effort directed at targeted audiences
+Assess current formal and informal communication methods and tools. - 5.2.
+Improve and acquire tools and devices to refine internal communications and education. - 5.3.
+Provide ongoing, regular, interactive communications that involve the community in current mission, vision, values, and strategic direction. - 5.4.
+Expand and make more effective use of social media. - 5.5.
+Increase awareness of SCCC among potential clients, donors and community partners. through a Center-wide public relations effort directed at targeted audiences. - 5.6.
+Strengthen connections with alumni.